lilfolr/cits5503-book/Part2.md

 64 bytes from 52.62.225.49: icmp_seq=1 ttl=49 time=66.349 ms
 ```

-You should now get a response. **Take a screenshot of this**
+You should now get a response. **Take a screenshot of this for the submission.**

 ## Cleaning up

 Log on to AWS and terminate your EC2 instance

 Then go to the security groups page, and delete your group.
-Note, you will need to wait for you instance to terminate before deleting the group
+Note: you will need to wait for you instance to terminate before deleting the group

 If you're up for a challenge, try use boto to delete your resources :\)